 Some types of paint can release small amounts of toxic gas into the air for years after it has been applied.
 Choose paint with low VOC’s - these are often identified with a green seal.
-Ask D & D Painting And Contracting, LLC about “green painting” products for your home or business in Westminster.
+Ask D & D Painting And Contracting, LLC about “green painting” products for your home or business in Aurora.

 Proper Preparation Prevents Poor Performance

 Remember to clean walls, ceilings and all surfaces with a simple solution of TSP and water before painting.
 Rinse lightly and allow to dry overnight.
 Dust and brush baseboards, trim and crown moldings before taping.
 Sand all surfaces (especially if textured) for best results.